nomis52/ola/tools/e133/README.md

 * Define a message which includes the IP:Port::UID and send this when a device connects to a controller.
 * Implement the controller mesh
-* Add the port to the TCP Stats message and setup the mgmt endpoint.
-* Implement a controller which finds all devices, then sends a TCP_CONNS_STATS message to each, and check the response matches what we know from the controller mesh.
+* Implement a controller which finds all devices, then sends a TCP_CONNS_STATS2 message to each, and check the response matches what we know from the controller mesh.